buditanrim/buditanrim.github.io/about.md

 ---
 layout: about
 title: Bio
-description: Budi Tanrim's personal blog about design.
+description: Budi Tanrim's blog on problem solving, design practice, and mindset.
 id: about

 image: